robbiemccorkell/hurl/README.md

 | `Ctrl+R` | Send the current request |
 | `q` | Quit |

-## Paste Behavior

-- For `Title` and `URL`, pasted newlines are flattened into spaces.
-- For `Headers` and `JSON Body`, multiline paste is preserved.
-- You need to be in request edit mode before normal terminal paste will land in a field.
-- `Ctrl+V` is also supported as an explicit clipboard paste shortcut.

 ## Where Requests Are Stored

 Saved requests are persisted as a JSON file in the OS-appropriate config directory using the `directories` crate.